Dream of having the confidence to travel solo?

 1) Lago Menor

 If you have a little money, rent a little blue paddleboat and go for a ride on the beautiful Lago Menor (Smaller Lake).
 There’s a Lago Major as well, but apparently the Smaller Lake is more popular.
 I guess good lakes come in small packages.

 Go shopping for random tchotchkes or snacks from kiosks.
 DON’T BUY A STUFFED MINION, THOUGH!
 Those are not authentically Mexican.
 If your child asks you for one, tell him not to be such a tourist and keep walking.
 Just leave him alone in the park.
 He deserves it for his bad taste in souvenirs.

 3) a real castle

 Go check out Chapultepec Castle, former home of Emperor of Mexico, Maximilian I. It will be too late to go inside, but you can still admire the only real North American royal castle from the exterior.
 Try not to remember that Maximilian was definitely executed by the Mexican people for being a terrible Emperor and also for being Austrian.

 OK, now that I showed you that painting of Maximilian getting shot at close range, I feel like it might be harder to forget that he was executed.
 That’s on me.

 4) Chapultepec Hill

-Go for a walk up Chapultepec Hill, where the Castle is located and check out the views of Mexico City.
+Go for a walk up Chapultepec Hill, where the Castle is located and admire the views of Mexico City.
 You’re going to want to work up a big appetite for our amazing dinner!

 One Day in Mexico City